PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 ------------------
 .. versionadded:: 4.2.0

+.. versionchanged:: 4.8.0
+   This setting was removed.

 -  IP addresses or netmasks, separated by commas
 -  Default: empty

 .. note::
   This is an experimental implementation of `draft-bellis-dnsop-xpf <https://datatracker.ietf.org/doc/draft-bellis-dnsop-xpf/>`_.
-  This is a deprecated feature that will be removed in the near future.
+  This is a deprecated feature that was removed starting with version 4.8.0.

 The server will trust XPF records found in queries sent from those netmasks (both IPv4 and IPv6), and will adjust queries' source and destination accordingly.
 This is especially useful when the recursor